-What started as a barren parking lot quickly turned into a modular construction yard that would ultimately create a cost- and time-saving solution.
-The use of modular construction techniques combined with BIM 3-D modeling allowed the team to plan, fabricate, and assemble key structural elements of the project in a yard environment before transporting them to the worksite.
-With many of the erected components more than 100 feet in the air, completing most of this work at ground level in a controlled work environment greatly improved safety, quality, and production efficiency.
+What started as a barren on-site parking lot quickly turned into a modular construction yard that ultimately created a cost and time saving solution.
+The use of modular construction techniques combined with 3-D modeling enabled the team to plan, fabricate and assemble key structural elements in a controlled environment before transporting them to their final placement.
+With many of the erected components more than 100 feet in the air, completing the majority of the work at ground level in a controlled work environment greatly improved safety, quality and production efficiency.

 The resources involved in building American Dream are staggering – over 26,000 tons of structural steel, 120,000 cubic yards of concrete, 105 miles of piles and 367 miles of conduit; enough conduit to reach Pittsburgh from the jobsite in East Rutherford.
 While these statistics seem daunting, the team’s knowledgeable experts relished in the opportunity to overcome the challenges posed by the complexity of the project.

 We sourced the Manitowoc MLC650 VPC Max, a crane with heavy-lifting capabilities often seen on industrial projects but rarely used for buildings jobs, to navigate through the 250,000-square-foot water park while allowing it to pick at a higher capacity than the traditional crawler crane.
 With the project sitting on a native swampland, the team worked to find a way to support the crane – boasting a 144-foot-long main boom and 233-foot-long luffing boom.
 The team developed a “mat concept” to support the VPC Max by building a large platform for the crane to travel on.
 This method provided a sturdy, level platform for the crane allowing it to perform its heavy-lifting operations while sacrificing minimal laydown space.